squinkylabs/SquinkyVCV/docs/README.md

 * `CD SquinkyVCV`
 * `make`

-## Experimental modules

-At any given time, there may partially finished "experimental" modules in this repo.
-You can find up to date information on them [here](experimental.md).

 ## Unit testing framework

 We have reasonably thorough tests for our code.
 Some of this might be of interest - it's [here](unit-test.md).